BlockchainCommons/Gordian-Developer-Community/README.md

 # AirgappedSigning

-A protocol for transmission of messages between hot and cold cryptographic wallets.
+A repository for collecting and sharing best practices for protocols supporting airgapped QR code messages between hot and cold cryptographic wallets for signing and key management.

-## Documentation
+## Blockchain Commons 2019 Proof of Concept

+In 2019 Blockchain Commons did a proof-of-concept of air-gapped signing between two airgapped devices, one written in Swift for iOS, the other using Java on macOS Desktop.
+Though the POC was functional, some lessons were learned to inform a better architecture in the future.

 See the `Docs` directory for:

 * `AirgappedSigningSchema.json`, which is JSON Schema document that validates protocol messages.
 * `AirgappedSigningExamples.md`, which is documented examples of the protocol.

-## Requirements
+### Requirements for 2019 POC

 * Swift 5.1